PETERBOROUGH BIRD CLUB

 About us

-Welcome to the Peterborough Bird Club.
+Welcome to the web-site of Peterborough Bird Club.
 We are a friendly group and warmly welcome new members.
-Whether you are an expert or beginner, the Club aims to bring people together that have a shared interest in birding in the Peterborough and surrounding area.
+Whether you are a beginner or an expert the Club aims to bring people together who have a shared interest in birding in Peterborough and surrounding areas.

 Date